10 Decision-Making Books for Leaders

 This article focuses on decision-making books that we believe every leader should read -or learn more about.
 Scientific insights from behavioral psychology and neuroscience require leaders to re-think many of their assumptions about how people -including themselves- think, decide, and act.
 This is particularly important when dealing with high-stakes, complex decision-making.

 During our training and consulting projects, many of the professionals we work with ask us for brain and behavior book recommendations.
 We love these questions as we are avid readers ourselves and we write these articles to share the decision-making books we have recommended most often with you.
+The list below is not ranked as these decision-making books specialize in a variety of areas.

-Decision-making books for leaders
+Top 10 Decision-making books for leaders

 1. Superforecasting: The Art & Science of Prediction